-To find out more about Waltham Forest lunch provision, please visit www.walthamforest.gov.uk/schoolmeals.
+To find out more about Waltham Forest lunch provision, please visit Waltham Forest Free School Meals.

 Paid School Meals

 At South Grove we collect dinner money using ParentPay.
-(Link to this site please).
 We do not take dinner money at the school office.
 Parents can pay on line or at shops with the PayPoint sign.

-Once your child starts attending school full-time you will receive a letter which will include a username and password for online payments and a bar-code for shop payments.
+Once your child starts attending Year 3 you will receive a letter which will include a username and password for online payments and a bar-code for shop payments.
 School meals accounts must be in credit for your child to receive a school meal and so you must as a matter of urgency make the necessary payments.
-We would suggest paying at least one week in advance to keep the account in credit.
-If your child’s account fall below £8.00 (4 meals) you will receive a text alerting you of this.
+We ask that you pay at least one week in advance and keep the account in credit.

 If your child’s account falls below zero (£0:00) you will receive a text advising you of this and you should bring in a packed lunch as we will not provide a school meal to your child.

 Online payments take 24 hours to show on the account, shop payments take 3 days, so please allow for this when arranging payments.